 Classy’s Nonprofit Interpretation #3: Make new friends who believe in your mission

-Buffer suggests allowing the public to follow your personal profile as a way to expand reach.
+Buffer suggests allowing the public to follow your personal profile as a way to expand reach in the midst of the new Facebook algorithm.
 While this might be a touchy subject for some who wish to separate work from play, this is definitely an interesting way to connect with new audiences and people that believe in your cause.
 If you allow your followers to comment on your personal page posts, you might connect with others passionate about the same cause and find a future opportunity to take them on as donors or supporters for your nonprofit.

 On your nonprofit’s Facebook page, suggest Fans follow staff members or, if they agree, embed your blog writers’ Facebook follow buttons in each post they write for your organization.
 They’re likely to share the content they write and could generate additional traffic to your site as well as recruit new advocates for your cause.